DailyTools

 Images account for the largest share of page weight on the modern web.
 Learn how compression, resizing, format selection, and lazy loading work together to dramatically improve load times and Core Web Vitals.

-Image compression reduces file size by exploiting redundancy in pixel data.
-There are two fundamental approaches: lossless and lossy.
-Lossless compression (used by PNG) encodes pixel data more efficiently without discarding any information — the decompressed image is bit-for-bit identical to the original.
-Lossy compression (used by JPEG and WebP) discards information the human eye is unlikely to notice, achieving dramatically smaller file sizes at the cost of imperceptible quality reduction.
+Lossless compression (PNG) encodes pixel data more efficiently without discarding anything — the decompressed image is bit-for-bit identical to the original.
+Lossy compression (JPEG, WebP) discards information the human visual system is unlikely to notice, achieving dramatically smaller file sizes at the cost of imperceptible quality reduction.
+For photographs on the web, lossy compression is almost always the right choice.

-The key insight behind lossy compression is that the human visual system is far more sensitive to changes in brightness (luminance) than changes in color (chrominance).
-JPEG exploits this by converting pixels to the YCbCr color space and subsampling the chroma channels — effectively storing color at half the resolution of brightness.
-WebP goes further, using predictive coding that analyzes neighboring pixels to estimate values before encoding only the differences.
+The mechanism behind lossy compression is that your visual system is far more sensitive to brightness changes (luminance) than color changes (chrominance).
+JPEG converts pixels to YCbCr color space and subsamples the chroma channels — it stores color at half the resolution of brightness.
+WebP's lossy mode goes further with predictive coding: it analyzes neighboring pixels to estimate values and encodes only the differences.

-Format selection has a larger impact on file size than any compression setting.
-Each format excels in a specific niche:
+Format choice has a larger impact on file size than any quality setting.
+Switching a photograph from PNG to WebP can cut size by 70% at the same perceived quality.
+Each format has a specific use case it's optimized for:

-• JPEG: Best for photographs and complex images with smooth gradients.
-At quality 80-85, JPEG achieves excellent compression with minimal visible artifacts.
-Not suitable for images with text, sharp edges, or transparency.
+• JPEG: photographs and smooth gradients.
+Quality 80-85 achieves excellent compression with minimal visible artifacts.
+Doesn't support transparency.

-• PNG: Best for screenshots, diagrams, logos, and images requiring transparency.
-Lossless compression preserves every pixel, but file sizes are significantly larger than lossy formats for photographic content.
+• PNG: screenshots, diagrams, logos, anything needing transparency.
+Lossless, but noticeably larger than lossy formats for photographs.

-• WebP: A modern format from Google that supports both lossy and lossless compression, transparency, and animation.
-WebP lossy produces files 25-35% smaller than equivalent-quality JPEG.
-Supported by all modern browsers since 2020.
+• WebP: supports both lossy and lossless modes, transparency, and animation.
+Lossy WebP is 25-35% smaller than equivalent-quality JPEG.
+Supported in Chrome 32+, Firefox 65+, Safari 14+.

-• AVIF: The newest contender, based on the AV1 video codec.
-AVIF achieves 20-30% better compression than WebP but has slower encode times and narrower browser support.
+• AVIF: 20-30% better compression than WebP, based on the AV1 codec.
+Slower to encode.
 Best for sites that can serve format-specific responses via the Accept header.

 The Quality Setting Sweet Spot

-For JPEG and WebP lossy compression, the quality parameter (0-100) controls the trade-off between file size and visual fidelity.
-The relationship is highly nonlinear: dropping from quality 100 to 85 typically reduces file size by 60-70% with changes invisible to the naked eye.
-Dropping further to 70 saves another 20% but introduces visible artifacts on close inspection.
-Below 50, artifacts become obvious.
+The quality parameter (0-100) is nonlinear.
+Dropping from quality 100 to 85 typically cuts file size by 60-70% with changes invisible to the naked eye.
+Going from 85 to 70 saves another 20% but introduces visible artifacts on close inspection.
+Below 50, you'll notice it even at a normal viewing distance.

-The practical sweet spot for web images is quality 75-85 for JPEG and 75-80 for WebP.
-At these settings, a 4000x3000 photograph that weighs 8MB as an uncompressed PNG compresses to roughly 400KB as JPEG-80 or 300KB as WebP-80 — a 95-97% reduction with no perceptible quality loss when viewed at typical web display sizes.
+The practical sweet spot is quality 75-85 for JPEG and 75-80 for WebP.
+A 4000x3000 photograph that weighs 8MB as an uncompressed PNG compresses to roughly 400KB as JPEG-80, or 300KB as WebP-80.
+That's a 95-97% size reduction with no perceptible quality loss at typical web display sizes.

-Never compress an already-compressed JPEG.
-Re-encoding a JPEG adds a second generation of lossy artifacts without meaningful size reduction.
-Always compress from the highest-quality source available — ideally the original camera file or design export.
+Never re-compress an already-compressed JPEG.
+Re-encoding adds a second generation of lossy artifacts with no meaningful size reduction — you're degrading quality for nothing.
+Always compress from the highest-quality source: the original camera file or your design tool's raw export.

 Resizing: The Most Overlooked Optimization

 The most impactful optimization is often the simplest: don't serve images larger than they need to be.
-A 4000x3000 photograph displayed at 800x600 on screen contains 20 million pixels, but only 480,000 are used.
-The remaining 97.5% of pixel data is downloaded, decoded, and discarded by the browser.
+A 4000x3000 photograph displayed at 800x600 contains 20 million pixels, but the browser only uses 480,000 of them.
+The other 97.5% get downloaded, decoded, and discarded.

-For responsive designs, the HTML picture element and srcset attribute let you serve different image sizes to different viewport widths.
-A common approach is to generate 3-4 sizes (e.g., 400w, 800w, 1200w, 1600w) and let the browser select the most appropriate one.
-For high-DPI (Retina) displays, serve images at 2x the CSS display size — an 800px-wide container should receive a 1600px-wide image on a 2x display.
+The picture element and srcset attribute let you serve different image sizes to different viewport widths.
+Generate 3-4 sizes (400w, 800w, 1200w, 1600w) and let the browser pick the right one.
+For Retina/high-DPI displays, serve 2x the CSS display size — an 800px-wide container gets a 1600px image on a 2x display.
+Next.js, Vite, and most build pipelines can automate this.

 html